AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

   publicDeploy?: boolean;
 }

-// new
-export interface UserRequest {
+export interface UserFunctionCall {
   contractInstance: ContractInstanceWithAddress;
   functionName: string;
   args: any;
   deploymentOptions?: DeploymentOptions;
+  contractArtifact?: ContractArtifact;
+  functionAbi?: FunctionAbi;
+}

+// new
+export interface UserRequest {
+  calls: UserFunctionCall[];
   gasSettings?: GasSettings;
   paymentMethod?: FeePaymentMethod;
-  contractArtifact?: ContractArtifact;
-  functionAbi?: FunctionAbi;
   from?: AztecAddress;
   simulatePublicFunctions?: boolean;
   executionResult?: ExecutionResult; // the raw output of a simulation that can be proven